Enrique Lafourcade: Journalism

 Self-described as "a sentimental anarchist and catholic in a state of wilderness", Lafourcade was best known as a journalist and critic.
 For years he wrote an editorial for the newspaper El Mercurio (the largest in the country), focusing on literature but with incursions into politics, cultural issues and subjects of impact upon the nation.
-Some of his most critical articles, written in an often mordant style, as well as various public discourses, angered dictators and politicians in Chile and other Latin American countries and resulted in tension with the authorities, including an episode where his bookstore was stormed by force and all the remaining copies of his book “El Taimado” (“The Stubborn Man”, a satire of the Chilean dictator Augusto Pinochet, then still in power) were withdrawn.
+Some of his most critical articles, written in an often mordant style, as well as various public discourses, angered dictators and politicians in Chile and other Latin American countries and resulted in tension with the authorities, including an episode where his bookstore was stormed by force and all the remaining copies of his book El Taimado (The Stubborn Man, a satire of the Chilean dictator Augusto Pinochet, then still in power) were withdrawn.

 He appeared in numerous television programs, both as guest and as part of recurring panels of cultural critics.
 His ironic and often sarcastic style as well as his impudent way of offering opinions on just about everything and everybody produced more than one commotion in the country, making "Lafourcade" a household name in Chile.
 Numerous anecdotes surround his name, including engaging in a fist fight with another journalist during a live television program.
 For some time he wrote a gastronomic review under the name of "Conde de Lafourchette" ("fourchette" meaning "fork" in French) in El Mercurio, in which he gave his uncensored opinion about restaurants and their food.
 Allegedly, he was feared by restaurant owners across the country, and waiters were instructed to call upon the owner or general manager as soon as they saw Lafourcade walking in.
 In 1997 he published the book La cocina erótica del conde Lafourchette (The Erotic Cuisine of Count Lafourchette).

 He publicly declared himself an "unrelenting enemy of ignorance and incompetence".
-He was believed to have just as many enemies as he had friends, to the point that for years rumors circulated of a group of people gathering signatures to "expel Lafourcade from Chile".
+He was believed to have as many enemies as he had friends, to the point that for years rumors circulated of a group of people gathering signatures to "expel Lafourcade from Chile".